grafana/diy-iot/README.md

 - https://github.com/grafana/arduino-prom-loki-transport
 - https://github.com/grafana/arduino-snappy-proto

-All libraries can be download and used directly trough your Arduino IDE Library manager.
+All libraries can be downloaded and used directly through your Arduino IDE Library manager.

 Start with opening Arduino IDE.
 Then go to _Tools > Manage Libraries..._

 <img src="https://user-images.githubusercontent.com/30407135/122038232-aed73680-cdd5-11eb-8b54-d02a96f8f76b.png" alt="libraries" width="600"/>

-Search for _"Prometheus"_ and install **PrometheusArduino**, **PromLokiTransport**, **SnappyProto** (You may be prompted to install additional libraries, saying yes will be the easiest path but you can also install the necessary libraries manually, see below)
+Search for _"Prometheus"_ and install **PrometheusArduino**, **PromLokiTransport**, **SnappyProto** (You may be prompted to install additional libraries, saying yes will be the easiest path, but you can also install the necessary libraries manually, see below)

 <img src="https://user-images.githubusercontent.com/30407135/122038308-c1517000-cdd5-11eb-8596-8612eb2248de.png" alt="libraries" width="600"/>